 The Worm Factory

 American-made, this worm-based composter is an easy and organized way to turn your kitchen waste into nutrient-rich compost.
 Just fill the trays with food scraps and rotate them as they fill up.
 No turning required.
 Managed correctly, the process is virtually odorless.
 The Worm Factory has a large capacity but a small (16"x16") footprint.
-This unit comes with instructions and red wiggler worms.

 The future of composting is here.
 Cold composting retains the nutrients normally lost to heat and evaporation during traditional composting.
 This composter offers the most efficient and greenest method of composting, produces no greenhouse gases and can be kept in the garage or under your kitchen sink.
 No turning required and the anerobic bacteria additive provided doesnâ€™t need oxygen to create compost.
 Ingredients normally banned from other methods like dairy, meats and oils are welcome in a Bokashi bin.